LavinaSabhnani/Weather-Prediction/README.md

 [2] Genifer Snipes, “Google Data Studio” , https://jlsc-pub.org/articles/abstract/10.7710/2162-3309.2214/<br>
 [3] P. Chandrashaker Reddy, A. Suresh Babu, “Survey on weather prediction using big data analytics”,  https://ieeexplore.ieee.org/abstract/document/8117883<br>
 [4] ZhanJie Wang , A B M Mazharul Mujib, “The Weather Forecast Using Data Mining Research Based on Cloud Computing”,   https://www.researchgate.net/publication/320795225_The_Weather_Forecast_Using_Data_Mining_Research_Based_on_Cloud_Computing<br>

+<p> Team Members and duties: <p><br>

+<p>Harshal Sharma: Ran logistic using BigQuery.
+This was part of a group assignment.
+It was done by following the steps given in the tutorial for the same.
+Framed project flow and helped with deciding the steps required for the project.
+Prepared dashboards using Google DataStudio.<p><br>
+<p>Lavina Sabhnani: Ran models such as logistic regression and random forest on the dataset with Dataflow on google cloud before and after adding new features to the already present dataset.
+Performed preprocessing on the dataset.
+Visualized the data and results using python notebook on dataflow.<p><br>
+<p>Sairam Rajagopalan: Created and updated the github repository and website.
+Performed preprocessing on the dataset.
+Ran logistic using BigQuery.
+This was part of a group assignment.
+It was done by following the steps given in the tutorial for the same.<p><br>
+<p>Sonika Kannegalla: Performed changes to the dataset using MoonPhase function.
+Researched more into the drought aspect of Australian climate.
+Framed research questions.
+Ran models such as logistic regression and random forest on the dataset with Dataflow on google cloud before and after adding new features to the already present dataset.<p><br>